thom4parisot/hexo-algolia/README.md

 Options:
-  --dry-run          Does not push content to Algolia --flush            Does not reset the Algolia index before starting the indexation
+  --dry-run          Does not push content to Algolia --flush            Resets the Algolia index before starting the indexation
 ```

 ### Security Concerns